NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 | disable-condition | %world%=disabledworld | A [condition](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Conditional-placeholders) that must be met for disabling the feature for players.
 Set to empty for not disabling the feature ever. |

 # Tips & Tricks
-If you want TAB to only take prefixes/suffixes from permission plugin, delete all groups from **grous.yml** and only keep this:
+If you want TAB to only take prefixes/suffixes from the permission plugin, delete all groups from **groups.yml** and only keep this:
 ```
 _DEFAULT_:
   tagprefix: "%luckperms-prefix%"